samg/diffy/README.md

 Ruby Version Compatibility
 -------------------------

-Support for Ruby 1.8.6 was dropped beggining at version 2.0 in order to support the chainable enumerators available in 1.8.7 and 1.9.
+Support for Ruby 1.8.6 was dropped beginning at version 2.0 in order to support the chainable enumerators available in 1.8.7 and 1.9.

 If you want to use Diffy and Ruby 1.8.6 then: